vimkidgit/article/en/10_Counting_the_number_of_triangles_with_code.md

-####Count triangles with code
+####Counting triangles with code

 ><b>Description:</b><br>
-    Recently I found that picture from my friends circle,that's a picuture of counting the number of the triangles, so i want to counted it with code.
+    Recently I found that picture from my friends circle, that's a picture of counting the number of the triangles, so I want to count it with code.

 <br>
 ><b>Question:</b><br>